The Jacobite Rebellion: A Tour of Scotland’s Jacobite Heritage

 The early Jacobites were primarily composed of Highland clans, who saw the Stewart monarchy as a symbol of Scottish identity and autonomy.
 However, the movement also had support among Lowland landowners and the Scottish Episcopalian community, who opposed the increasing power of the English-backed Presbyterian establishment.

 The first major Jacobite rebellion occurred in 1715, led by John Erskine, Earl of Mar.
-This Rising, as it was called, was not well coordinated, and ultimately failed to achieve its goal of restoring James II or his descendants to the throne.
+This Rising, as it was called, was not well coordinated and ultimately failed to achieve its goal of restoring James II or his descendants to the throne.
 However, it served as a rallying point for Jacobite supporters and laid the groundwork for the more significant Rising of 1745.

 The Rising of 1745